IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 Click the **Create** button between the **Search** tab and the **Skip** button in the righthand Panel

-This will take you to the authority creation interface.
+This will take you to the **Authority Creation interface**.
 See the [Creating New Authorities](#33-creating-new-authorities) section for help doing this

 After you create a new authority from within the resolution process, the system will automatically link that new authority to the highlighted data item, redirect you back to the resolution page, and advance to the next data item needing to be linked

-> Note: if you decide you don't want to create a new authority after all and you use the browser's back button to return to the resolution page from the authority creation page, you may see some of your resolution progress appear to be undone.
+> Note: if you decide you don't want to create a new authority after all and you use the browser's back button to return to the resolution interface from the authority creation interface, you may see some of your resolution progress appear to be undone.
 The post-data in the resolution page just hasn't caught up to your progress.
-Simply refresh the page and the system will catch up right where you left off
+Simply **refresh the page** and the system will catch up right where you left off

 [^ Up to Table of Contents](#table-of-contents)